VanillaSpace/Bike-Management-Project/README.md

 # Bike-Management-Project
-this is a simple Bike management system made with C#
+this is a simple Bike management system made with C# it road & mountain classes that inherits from the parent class, bikes.

 ## Three Layers
               1-	Business Layer: bus